 The Ice King receives no end of sympathy from most fans, continually painting him as harmless and misunderstood.
 While he is a Jerkass Woobie with a Freudian Excuse, he still harasses, stalks, kidnaps, imprisons, mind-controls, and at one point mutilates around a dozen different women, all for the purpose of forcing them to "marry" him.

 Ash, Marceline's Jerkass ex-boyfriend, who unlike this previous two is a completely straight example - he's good-looking, and that's his one positive attribute.

-Dag from Barnyard could be justified by the fact that coyotes have to eat, but did he really have to antagonize that one farm in particular, kill Ben, make Otis feel small, and attack during the day when no one was expecting them?
+Back at the Barnyard: Dag could be justified by the fact that coyotes have to eat, but did he really have to antagonize that one farm in particular, kill Ben, make Otis feel small, and attack during the day when no one was expecting them?

 After Alien Force made Kevin a good guy, this trope went to his new Evil Counterpart Darkstar instead.
 Darkstar is a pure creepy Jerkass stalker who had no problem with manipulating innocent schoolgirls and turning them into zombies to increase his powers and is never portrayed as sympathetic in any way, even during his Enemy Mine with the heroes.
 Other villains like Vilgax, Charmcaster, Albedo, and the Forever Knights at least have varying shades of nobility and moral ambiguity to them.
 Darkstar has none.